 Medicare is a health insurance program for people:

-- age 65 or older
+- Age 65 or older

-- under age 65 with certain disabilities
+- Under age 65 with certain disabilities

-- with end stage renal disease
+- With end stage renal disease

-- with Lou Gehrig's disease
+- With Lou Gehrig's disease

-- Your sponsor is on active duty
+- A sponsor on active duty

-- You're enrolled in the US Family Health Plan
+- The US Family Health Plan

-- You're covered by TRICARE Reserve Select
+- TRICARE Reserve Select

-- You're covered by TRICARE Retired Reserve
+- TRICARE Retired Reserve

-If you fall into one of these categories, you are not required to have Medicare Part B to remain eligible for TRICARE.
-However, we strongly encourage you to get Medicare Part B as soon as you become eligible for Medicare Part A to avoid any future loss of TRICARE coverage. >>Learn More
+If you fall into one of these categories, we don’t require you to have Medicare Part B to be eligible for TRICARE.
+But, we strongly encourage you to get Medicare Part B as soon as you become eligible for Medicare Part A to avoid losing TRICARE coverage in the future. >>Learn More

 TRICARE For Life

-- Medicare is your primary insurance
+- Medicare is your primary insurance.

 - TRICARE benefits include covering Medicare's coinsurance and deductible.